github/docs/content/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning.md

    ![Screenshot of custom pattern page with the button to enable push protection emphasized](/assets/images/help/repository/secret-scanning-custom-pattern-enable-push-protection.png){% endif %}

 After your pattern is created, {% data variables.product.prodname_secret_scanning %} scans for any secrets in repositories in your organization, including their entire Git history on all branches.
 Organization owners and repository administrators will be alerted to any secrets found and can review the alert in the repository where the secret is found.
-For more information on viewing {% data variables.product.prodname_secret_scanning_alerts %}, see "[Managing alerts from {% data variables.product.prodname_secret_scanning %}](/code-security/secret-security/managing-alerts-from-secret-scanning)."
+For more information on viewing {% data variables.secret-scanning.alerts %}, see "[Managing alerts from {% data variables.product.prodname_secret_scanning %}](/code-security/secret-security/managing-alerts-from-secret-scanning)."

 ## Defining a custom pattern for an enterprise account